 Indian cuisine includes a wide variety of regional and traditional cuisines native to India.
 Given the range of diversity in soil type, climate, culture, ethnic group, and occupations, these cuisines vary significantly from each other and use locally available spices, herbs, vegetables, and fruits.
 Indian food is also heavily influenced by religious and cultural choices and traditions.
 There has also been Middle Eastern and Central Asian influence on North Indian cuisine.
 Indian cuisine has been and is still evolving, as a result of the nation's cultural interactions with other societies.

 Masala refers to any of a number of spice mixtures ground into a paste or powder for use in Indian cooking.

-In South India, sambar is eaten with plain boiled rice (a staple food of Indian cuisine), idlis, vadas, dosas...well almost everything.
+In South India, sambar is eaten with plain boiled rice (staple food of Indian cuisine), idlis, vadas, and dosas, amongst other things.
 The main ingredient in sambar is sambar masala.

 Sambar masala uses cumin and coriander, two of the most important and frequently used spices and flavorings in Indian cuisine.

 - 1/4 cup chana daal (large split yellow lentils)